Fundraiser for Meath taxi driver dad diagnosed with terminal brain tumour

 A GoFundMe page has been set up in aid of a Meath taxi driver who has been diagnosed with a terminal brain tumour.

-“Alan Reid, a 43 year old taxi driver from Bettystown and father to three young children, has recently has been diagnosed with a terminal illness in the form of an inoperable Brain Tumour.
+Organiser John Sullivan wrote: “Alan Reid, a 43-year-old taxi driver from Bettystown and father to three young children, has recently has been diagnosed with a terminal illness in the form of an inoperable brain tumour.

 Read more